hashicorp/terraform/website/docs/configuration/expressions.html.md

 [for o in var.list : o.interfaces[0].name]
 ```

-Splat expressions also have another useful effect: if they are applied to
+Splat expressions are for lists only (and thus cannot be used [to reference resources
+created with `for_each`](/docs/configuration/resources.html#referring-to-instances-1),
+which are represented as maps in Terraform).
+However, if a splat expression is applied
-a value that is _not_ a list or tuple then the value is automatically wrapped
+to a value that is _not_ a list or tuple then the value is automatically wrapped in
-in a single-element list before processing.
-That is, `var.single_object[*].id`
+a single-element list before processing.

-is equivalent to `[var.single_object][*].id`, or effectively
+For example, `var.single_object[*].id` is equivalent to `[var.single_object][*].id`,
-`[var.single_object.id]`.
+or effectively `[var.single_object.id]`.
 This behavior is not interesting in most cases,
 but it is particularly useful when referring to resources that may or may
 not have `count` set, and thus may or may not produce a tuple value: